 The Call to Action (8 December 2017)

-Videos giving a painless overview of ‘two papers you are asked to read’ (below)
+Videos giving painless overview of ‘two papers you are asked to read’ (below)

 New paper on ‘enhancing’

 Two papers you are asked to read when you can

 - Fraser, H. (in press).
 Thirty years is long enough: It’s time to create a process that ensures covert recordings used as evidence in court are interpreted reliably and fairly.
 Journal of Judicial Administration.